 Nancy Bennett, Senior Program Manager

 Nancy Bennett comes to the Sixth Amendment Center after retiring from her role as Deputy Chief Counsel for the Massachusetts Committee for Public Counsel Services (CPCS), where from 2006-18 she served on the management team of the $200M+ statewide defender agency and led its Private Counsel Division, managing 80% of the state’s total indigent criminal defense caseload, with over 115,000 cases per year handled by 2000+ private attorneys.
-Nancy is a member of the Steering Committee of the National Association for Public Defense (NAPD) from its inception until 2023, and chaired the Standards and Best Practices Committee of the National Legal Aid and Defender Association (NLADA) from 2014-18.
+Nancy was a member of the Board of Directors of the National Association for Public Defense (NAPD) from its inception until 2023, and chaired the Standards and Best Practices Committee of the National Legal Aid and Defender Association (NLADA) from 2014-18.
 She earned her B.A. at Yale University and her J.D. degree at Northeastern University School of Law.
 Nancy lives in Massachusetts and enjoys swimming in the ocean, travel and cooking with family and friends.

 Lacey Coppage, Senior Program Associate

 Lacey Coppage joined 6AC in 2020, and is principally engaged on standards-based evaluations of indigent defense systems and providing technical assistance to policymakers, including recent projects in Illinois, New Hampshire, Michigan, and Idaho.
 She also contributes to 6AC’s research on state and federal caselaw and national standards on indigent defense services.
 Lacey serves as point person on right to counsel issues in: Alabama, Florida, Georgia, Idaho, Kansas, Kentucky, Missouri, New Hampshire, North Carolina, Rhode Island, South Carolina, Virginia, and Washington.
 Prior to joining 6AC, Lacey was a Senior Staff Attorney at the U.S. Government Accountability Office, where from 2016 to 2020 she researched and advised on legal issues in the areas of airline consumer protection, public transportation, and artificial intelligence in healthcare, among others.
 Lacey is a North Carolina licensed attorney and earned her JD, magna cum laude, from William & Mary Law School in 2016.
 Lacey earned her B.A. in psychology at Marist College in Poughkeepsie, NY and grew up in Rochester, NY.
 After too many harsh upstate New York winters, Lacey continually moved south and currently lives in Wilmington, North Carolina where she enjoys going to the beach and working in her garden.